 He tells us then in verse 11, "to put on."
 That is very interesting because it literally means in English "hide in" as though it is a place of safety.
 He is telling us that we are to hide in.
 It is very close to the English word "envelope."
 An envelope covers a letter.

 Now understand how that would incapacitate a person physically.
-Let's think of it in spiritual terms.
-A good understanding have all they that do His commands, right?
+Let us think of it in spiritual terms.
+A good understanding have all they that do His commands.
+(Psalm 111:10) Right?
 In other words, a person who is doing the commands of God is going to be able to see spiritually.
 If we lose the wrestling match with Satan, the loss is going to be in the inability to see spiritual things.
 We begin to lose it.
-Isn't that a colorful description?
+Is that not a colorful description?
 What a metaphor!
 He is not saying we will die immediately.
 We simply begin to lose it.

 In order to protect ourselves, we have to have on the whole armor of God.
 We are going against a formidable adversary.